loganmcbroom/Flan/README.md

 # XCDP
 Creative audio processing library based on the Composers Desktop Project.

-Link against libsndfile, libsamplerate, and fftw.
-Fftw requires a shared library, at least on windows where I live.

-I'm new to cmake so this isn't exported yet (TODO)
+# Compilation
+Depends on libsndfile, libsamplerate, fftw (the float version).
+OpenCL is an optional dependancy that permits large optimizations in some of the main algorithms.
+Things will hopefully work out of the box via cmake.
+The cmake find modules are fairly bare-bones, so if they can't find something make sure it is in the system PATH.

 # Usage
-There are only two classes you need to be aware of, Audio and PVOC.
+The classes Audio and PVOC represent all the main algorithms in XCDP.
 They inherit buffer functionality from AudioBuffer and PVOCBuffer.
-Pretty simple.
-Construct an Audio with a file name and that file is loaded into the Audio.
-Audio methods process their object and return the result.
-Note that all methods are const.
-If you want to work in the spectral domain call convertToPVOC, convertToAudio gets you back.
+The Function class and its children allow a great deal of freedom in passing functions (usually in the form of lambdas) in place of constants when calling Audio and PVOC methods.
+Some basic Audio synthesis functions are found in Synthesis.h.
+Most other usages can be found in the documentation, here: https://codedocs.xyz/loganmcbroom/XCDP/

 Any questions on installation or usage can be directed to:

 Discord: https://discord.gg/QmQuJKB